• Skip to main content

 I am sure that following this piece of advice has made our marriage much more peaceful.
 I know that David is completely for me and so when he does some of those “male” things or behaves in a way that confuses me, I always try to err on the side of giving him the benefit of the doubt.
 I trust that there is a reason behind why he has said or done something.
 I just need to understand what that is.
 I cannot imagine how many arguments and disagreements we have been spared because we operate under this principle.

-And so while we will probably always be a boy and a girl trying to figure each other out while living together in the covenant of marriage, we know that the journey will be so much sweeter each day if we choose to laugh and always trust the other has our best interest in mind.
+And so while we will probably always trying to figure each other out, we know that the journey will be so much sweeter each day if we choose to laugh and always trust the other has our best interest in mind.
 After almost nine years we see this to be true and trust it to be true in the years ahead.

 Next Post:God Delights In The Details Of Our Lives